rashanjibowu/enuffjs4d3/00_getting_started/getting_started.md

 1. Set up your dev environment
 2. Create a basic web page
 3. Link D3.js to your web-page
+4. Link external CSS and JS files
-4. Use `console.log` in a script
+5. Use `console.log` in a script
-5. Explore the browser console
+6. Explore the browser console

 ## Setting up Dev Environment